-Upon successful completion of ED 538, ED 549, and ED 551, the MAT Candidate will be recommended for a 3-year, non-renewable Mississippi Educator License.
-The MAT Candidate is solely responsible for researching, applying for, interviewing, and obtaining a teaching contract/employment in the subject area and grade(s) endorsed on the 3-year, non-renewable Mississippi Educator License.
+Upon successful completion of ED 538, ED 549, and ED 551, the MAT Candidate will be recommended for a 3-year, non-renewable Class A Mississippi Educator License.
+The MAT Candidate is solely responsible for researching, applying for, interviewing, and obtaining a teaching contract/employment in an accredited school in the subject area(s) and grade(s) endorsed on the 3-year, non-renewable Mississippi Educator License.
 The MAT Candidate may not take ED 697: Internship without an approved full-time teaching position.

-The MAT Candidate's teaching position MUST be in a 7th-12th (K-12 for Art, Spanish, Physical Education, and Music) grade classroom, teaching a subject area endorsed on the 3-year, non-renewable Mississippi Educator License.
+The MAT Candidate's teaching position MUST be in a 7th-12th (K-12 for Art, Spanish, Physical Education, and Music) grade classroom, teaching a subject area(s) endorsed on the 3-year, non-renewable, Class A Mississippi Educator License.

 It is preferred that MAT Candidates are employed in a Mississippi public school during the MAT internship.
-However, an MAT Candidate may be approved for the MAT internship if the teaching position is not located in the preferred setting.
-For example, an MAT Candidate teaching in their endorsed subject area and grade in one of the following settings may be considered for approval:

-- · public school in another state

-- · non-public school in another state
+However, an MAT Candidate may be approved for the MAT Internship if the teaching position is not located in the preferred setting.
+For example, an MAT Candidate teaching in their endorsed subject area and grade in one of the following settings may be considered for approval: an accredited public school in another state, an accredited non-public school in another state, or an accredited non-public MS school.

-- non-public MS school

-An MAT Candidate requesting to teach a subject area endorsed on the 3-year, non-renewable Mississippi Educator License in a 7th-12th grade classroom in a school that is NOT a public school in Mississippi, must be approved by the MAT advisor and Institution Certification Officer and documented in the student's academic file.
-The following criteria will be considered by the School of Education for approval of internship:
+An MAT Candidate requesting to teach in the subject area(s) and grade(s) endorsed on the 3-year, non-renewable, Class A Mississippi Educator License in a school that is NOT a public school in Mississippi must be approved by the MAT advisor and Institution Certification Officer, and it must be documented in the MAT Candidate's academic file.
+The following criteria will be considered by the School of Education for approval of Internship:

-- A public school in another state must be accredited by their state department of education and the MAT Candidate must have access to a Mentor Teacher/Administrator who meets the standards of the program.
-The MAT Candidate is responsible for contacting the state's department of education to inquire about the guidelines for teaching in that state with a 3-year, non-renewable MS Educator License. - A non-public school in Mississippi or in another state requires a review and approval of the credentials, accreditation, and curriculum by the Institution Licensure Officer.
-The MAT Candidate must have access to a Mentor Teacher/Administrator who meets the standards of the program.
+- A public school in another state must be accredited by their state department of education and the MAT Candidate must have access to a Supervisor/Administrator who meets the standards of the program.
+The MAT Candidate is responsible for contacting the state's department of education to inquire about the guidelines for teaching in that state with a 3-year, non-renewable, Class A MS Educator License. - A non-public school in Mississippi or in another state requires a review and approval of the credentials, accreditation, and curriculum by the Institution Licensure Officer.
+The MAT Candidate must have access to a Supervisor/Administrator who meets the standards of the program.

-KEY AND PROGRAM ASSIGNMENTS AND ASSESSMENTS IN MAT DEGREE PROGRAM
+KEY AND PROGRAM ASSIGNMENTS AND ASSESSMENTS IN THE MAT DEGREE PROGRAM

-The MAT program of study includes four key and five program assignments and assessments to demonstrate mastery.
-The achievement data from all key assessments along with other program data (i.e., enrollment, completion, job placement, satisfaction/quality surveys) are used to monitor and evaluate the Master of Arts in Teaching program for continuous improvement.
+The MAT program of study includes four key and four program assignments and assessments to demonstrate mastery assessed at multiple times in different courses.
+The achievement data from all key and program assessments and other program data (i.e., enrollment, completion, job placement, satisfaction/quality surveys) are used to monitor and evaluate the Master of Arts in Teaching program for continuous improvement.